E&N Rail Trail

 The E&N Rail Trail is a 17 km paved bike and pedestrian trail designed to be a non-motorized recreation and commuter connection to downtown Victoria, British Columbia, Canada and runs through Esquimalt, View Royal, and Langford.
-The E&N Rail Trail was also designed to connect with existing popular trail systems such as the Galloping Goose Regional Trail or Lochside Regional Trails.
+The E&N Rail Trail was also designed to connect with existing popular trail systems such as the Galloping Goose Regional Trail or Lochside Regional Trail.
 The trail lays alongside a suspended yet active rail line (Southern Railway of Vancouver Island or SVI).
 The trail is named for SVI's predecessor Esquimalt and Nanaimo Railway.

 Construction

-Construction started in 2009, and planned as a multi phase construction throughout the region.
-The projected costs of the project is estimated at $36,000,000.
-Primary funding of this project come from the Canadian Federal Government through the following contributions:
+Construction started in 2009, and planned as a multiphased construction throughout the region.
+The projected cost of the project is estimated at $36,000,000.
+Primary funding of this project come from the Canadian federal government through the following contributions: